 This means a stale cached entry can stay in the cache for a long time until it is removed to make room for either a fresh copy of the same file, or for another file that just needs its memory space in the cache.
 Sometimes a stale cached entry can still be usable, if its age has not exceeded the MaxStale value specified by the application.

-In a nutshell, whether or not a cached entry is stale, or still usable, can be calculated using simple comparisons as follows:
+In a nutshell, whether or not a cached entry is stale, or still usable, can be calculated with this simple comparisons:

 - file is fresh if FreshTime > Age